 - Vaccines similar to this one — called adenovirus vector vaccines — have been studied in humans for HIV, Ebola, and Zika virus.
 Trials that enrolled pregnant people reported no harmful pregnancy outcomes.

 - We know that other kinds of vaccines generally are safe for use in pregnancy — in fact, many are recommended.
-The immunity that a pregnant individual generates from vaccination can cross the placenta, and may help keep the baby safe after birth.
+The immunity that a pregnant person generates from vaccination can cross the placenta, and may help keep the baby safe after birth.

-What about vaccine side effects?
+What are the common vaccine side effects?

 - 1% to 3% of people after the first dose of mRNA vaccine